Carl Macek

-Carl Frank Macek (September 21, 1951 – April 17, 2010) was an American screenwriter, script editor, producer and voice actor on numerous English language adaptations of anime during the 1980s and 1990s.
-His work is considered by many to have been instrumental in creating mainstream awareness of Japanese animation in the United States.
+Carl Frank Macek (September 21, 1951 – April 17, 2010) was an American screenwriter and producer.
+Noted for his work on English-language adaptations of anime during the 1980s and 1990s, he was the creator of the Robotech franchise and the co-founder of Streamline Pictures.
+His work is considered to have been instrumental in creating mainstream awareness of Japanese animation in the United States.

 Career

 Robotech and Harmony Gold USA

 Macek came to public attention in 1985 as the producer and story editor of the influential animated television series Robotech, which he produced for Harmony Gold USA.
 Robotech is considered one of the titles most responsible for igniting anime fandom in North America and internationally.
 Macek intended to produce a sequel to Robotech, Robotech II: The Sentinels, but this project was canceled.
 While at Harmony Gold, Macek also produced the little-known, rarely-seen Captain Harlock and the Queen of a Thousand Years (which combines the almost-unrelated stories of Space Pirate Captain Harlock and Queen Millennia).